 Every large run has an element of danger, but if you know your terrain, respect the conditions, and understand where to go, you’ll typically be fine.

 The other issue that many people worry about when skiing is avalanches.
-The natural phenomena do occur from time to time, and they are quite deadly when they do, but they are not something most skiers will ever experience.
+Natural phenomena do occur from time to time, and they are quite deadly when they do, but they are not something most skiers will ever experience.

-Avalanches kill 150 people a year, but few of those people are skiers.
+Avalanches kill 150 people a year (source), but few of those people are skiers.
 The ones that do fall victim to the snow often ignore posted signs or travel deep into the backcountry without proper knowledge of the terrain.

 Never underestimate the wilderness, and know that even groomed runs can lead to injury if not taken seriously.
 Be prepared and you’ll almost never have a problem.

 Do you consider skiing dangerous?
 Why or why not?
-Let us know in the comments.
+Let me know in the comments.